Mugham: Cultural significance

-In 2003, UNESCO has acknowledged the authenticity, richness and cultural significance of mugham both national and global culture, and in 2003 announced it as a “Masterpiece of Oral and Intangible Cultural Heritage of Humanity”.
+In 2003, UNESCO has acknowledged the authenticity, richness and cultural significance of mugham both national and global culture, and in 2003 announced it as a "Masterpiece of Oral and Intangible Cultural Heritage of Humanity".

 Considered to be the classical music of Azerbaijan, the mugham is a traditional musical form characterized by a large degree of improvisation and draws upon popular stories and local melodies.
 The recent evolution of the cultural industry has threatened the improvisational nature and the ear-to-ear transmission of this art form.
 During his official visit to the country in August 2005, the Director-General of UNESCO, in the company of President Ilham Aliyev and several Goodwill Ambassadors, attended a foundation stone-laying ceremony of a Mugham Centre.
 In 2004, Mehriban Aliyeva, the First Lady of Azerbaijan, was named as a UNESCO Goodwill Ambassador for the oral and musical traditions.

 Since 2009, International World of Mugham Festival is held with the participations of famous artists from all over the world.

 Social impact

 The massive popularity of mugham resulted in a powerful impact on worldwide society.
 Many of mugham khanandas were known as country-loving, powerful, respectful characters, and mugham was popularly associated with sign of pain and hope during First Nagorno-Karabakh War.

-Mugham has lived and sounded in Azerbaijan in all periods, independently on political, public and economic situation and reserved its place in Azerbaijani culture.
-The mugham masters play tremendous role in transition of mugham from generations to generations.
+Mugham has lived and sounded in Azerbaijan in all periods, independently of political, public and economic situations, and reserved its place in Azerbaijani culture.
+The mugham masters play a tremendous role in the transition of mugham from generation to generation.